What is Trichomonas?

 Around 30% of people with Trichomonas do not have any symptoms.
 When symptoms do occur, they can include:

 - Vaginal discharge.
 This is typically greeny-yellow and may be frothy.
 The discharge usually has an unpleasant or fishy smell.

 - Your vagina and vulva may be itchy and uncomfortable (irritation may extend into the groin)

 - You may urinate more frequently (due to irritation inside the penis).

 Testing with Better2know is easy, fast and painless.
 A sample of your urine is needed; please hold your urine before your appointment so that you can provide an adequate sample.
 Results are available five days after your sample is received in the testing laboratory.
-Trichomonas is one of the tests in our Comfort and Platinum STI screens or can be tested for on its own.
+Trichomonas is one of the STIs tested for in our Comfort Screen and Platinum Screen, or it can be tested for on its own.

-An untreated Trichomonas infection can lead to an increased risk of contracting an HIV infection if you have sex with someone who is HIV positive.
+Untreated Trichomonas can lead to an increased risk of contracting an HIV infection if you have sex with someone who is HIV positive.

-In women, an untreated infection during pregnancy can lead to an increased risk of having an early labour, and/or a baby with a low birth weight.
+In women, an untreated infection during pregnancy can lead to an increased risk of early labour and/or a baby with a low birth weight.